-Willow Creek Campground is located along the Middle Fork of the Boise River (Forest Service road 268) and the north end of the Arrowrock Reservior.
+Willow Creek Campground is located along the Middle Fork of the Boise River Forest Service (FS) road 268 and the north end of the Arrowrock Reservior.
 There are 9 campsites at the campground.

 A stay at the campground enables guests to enjoy all the beauty and recreation offered along the river and reservoir.